dotnet/AspNetCore.Docs/aspnetcore/tutorials/razor-pages/page.md

 [!code-csharp[Main](razor-pages-start/sample/RazorPagesMovie/Pages/Movie/Index.cshtml.cs)]

-Razor Pages are derrived from `PageModel`.
-By convention, the `PageModel` derrived class is called `<PageName>Model`.
+Razor Pages are derived from `PageModel`.
+By convention, the `PageModel` derived class is called `<PageName>Model`.
 The constructor uses [dependency injection](xref:fundamentals/dependency-injection) to add the `MovieContext` to the page.
 All the scaffolded pages follow this pattern.

 When a request is made for the page, the `OnGetAsync` method returns a list of movies to the Razor Page.